rulewis/journey-optimizer.en/help/using/event/about-creating.md

 ## Select the namespace {#select-the-namespace}

 The namespace allows you to define the type of key used to identify the person associated to the event.
 Its configuration is optional.
-It is required if you want to retrieve, in your journeys, additional information coming from the [Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html).
+It is required if you want to retrieve, in your journeys, additional information coming from the [Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.
 The namespace definition is not needed if you're only using data coming from a third-party system through a custom data source.

 You can either use one of the predefined ones or create a new one using the Identity Namespace service.
-Refer to this [page](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html).
+Refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html){target="_blank"}.

 If you select a schema that has a primary identity, then the **[!UICONTROL Profiler identifier]** and **[!UICONTROL Namespace]** fields are pre-filled.
 If there is no identity defined, we select _identityMap > id_ as the primary key.
 Then you have to select a namespace and the key will be pre-filled (below the **[!UICONTROL Namespace]** field) using _identityMap > id_.